RRQ (esports): Attack on Titan collaboration

-Collaboration with That Time I Got Reincarnated as a Slime
+That Time I Got Reincarnated as a Slime collaboration

-In early 2025, RRQ become the first ever esports club to have a full-fledged anime jersey based on That Time I Got Reincarnated as a Slime anime, written by Fuse and illustrated by Mitz Vah for light novel and Taiki Kawakami for manga, published by Kodansha.
-The collaboration itself marked a significant milestone and history for the esports and anime community as there are never ever before an anime theme on a esports jersey.
+In early 2025, RRQ become the first ever esports club to have a anime jersey, based on That Time I Got Reincarnated as a Slime anime, written by Fuse and illustrated by Mitz Vah for light novel and Taiki Kawakami for manga, published by Kodansha.
+The collaboration itself marked a significant milestone and history for the esports and anime community, as this was the first time there was an anime theme on an esports jersey.
 The jersey also co-licensed by Muse Asia, the distributor and licensee of the anime itself featuring new front sponsor, realme.